 The Teams’ Expenses

 Aside from the employers wanting to match cheerleaders’ expertise to a certain salary, the team expenses are the top priority.
-They check how much the team makes, minuses every player’s salary, other expenses, and overall profit.
+They check how much the team makes, subtract every player’s salary, other expenses, and overall profit.
 Depending on the total profit the team incurs, cheerleaders get paid accordingly.

 Dancing Expertise